DKaczmarek/data-engineer-homework/README.md

 ### Prerequisites

-To run the project on local machine, Python programming language will be required along with **Apache Spark** installed and all dependencies it requires to work.
+To run the project on local machine, Python programming language will be required along with **Apache Spark** installed with all dependencies it requires to work.

 Project environment: